ON SALE FOR $36 $29

 Fortifeye Super Omega 3 MAX has been developed after years and years of research .
-This is one of the most potent and purest omega 3 fish oils available in the world today .
+This is one of the most potent and purest Re-esterfied Triglyceride Form (rTg) omega 3 fish oils available in the world today.
 This omega 3 supplement is purified and concentrated in a state of the art facility in Norway .
 This new technology allows for more EPA and DHA in the same size capsule as the original Fortifeye Super Omega.
 This new omega 3 max will allow for much better compliance since the high dosage of omega three can be delivered with less capsules .
 Fortifeye Super Omega MAX will be 50% more potent than Fortifeye Super Omega and retails for only $35 .
 This new omega is more concentrated and less expensive that most competitors .
-A lot of new science is proving the need for at least 1000 mg of EPA and high dosing of DHA (500-900) Is necessary to help many health issues that effect the eyes, heart, brain , skin, joints ,muscles and much more .
+A lot of new science is proving the need for higher levels of omega 3 both EPA and DHA May be beneficial For our health.
 Fortifeye super omega 3 Max has 1200 mg of EPA and 900 mg of DHA per dosage!!
-Start to gain the amazing health benefits of the correct form of omega 3 .
+Start to gain some of the many potential health benefits from the correct form of omega 3 .
 Order Fortifeye Super Omega Max today.
-This new formulation of omega 3 will also be beneficial to athletes especially when combined with the soon to be released Fortifeye Fit .
+This new formulation of omega 3 is also currently being used by many athletes to aid in post recovery .

 Supporting Articles & Publications

 Authoritative new analysis links increased omega-3 intake to cardioprotection and improved cardiovascular outcomes

 Study indicates that EPA and DHA supplementation reduces multiple types of cardiovascular risk